algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 with these numbers, I could imagine some people reading this are thinking that we are splitting hairs.
 A 0.42% error is still really good, right?
 Right.
-It's definitely not bed, but this was with 10,000 counting experiments.
+It's definitely not bad, but this was with 10,000 counting experiments.
 Here a new table where we only did 10:

 | True Count | Approximate Count | Percent Error |